jennahd/PiN_meta-tutorial/README.md

 Although it can be tricky and certainly requires later manual curation, binning metagenomic data (clustering contigs together based on sequence properties to reconstruct genomes) can be useful for eukaryotes.
 If we have a large number of environmental metagenomes available for an environment, we might be able to retrieve a eukaryotic metagenome-assembled genome (MAG) using differential coverage binning.
 Metagenomic binning can also be useful for helping to retrieve eukaryotic MAGs from relatively simple metagenomes, such as a mixed culture or single-cell metagenome.
 Furthermore, it might be useful to perform binning and obtain MAGs to assess the prokaryotic community found in the same environment, found together in a mixed culture, or that are associated (e.g., found in a single-cell metagenome) with our eukaryote of interest.

-We will try binning a eukaryotic MAG using a metagenome from a mixed culture.
+We will try binning a eukaryotic MAG and obtaining bacterial MAGs using a metagenome from a mixed culture.
 Specifically, the metagenome from which the _Parvularia atlantis_ genome was obtained using several assembly and manual curation steps (see [Ocaña-Pallarès et al., 2022](https://doi.org/10.1038/s41586-022-05110-4)).

 The first step is to download the metagenome assembly, which I've already gone ahead and done for you here: [P_atlantis_metagenome.fasta.gz](P_atlantis_metagenome.fasta.gz) by retrieving the assembled metagenome from the [Figshare repository](https://figshare.com/articles/dataset/Genomic_data_for_Ministeria_vibrans_Parvularia_atlantis_Pigoraptor_vietnamica_and_Pigoraptor_chileana/19895962/1).
 The metagenomes is also available on ENA under the project accession PRJEB52884

+### File preparation

 **DON'T DO THESE STEPS**
 I've also downloaded the metagenomic reads, performed read mapping against the metagenomic contigs with bowtie2 and used the resulting bam file to generate a coverage depth profile of reads mapped against our metagenomic contigs [metabat2/P_atlantis_metagenome_depth.txt](metabat2/P_atlantis_metagenome_depth.txt) and an [Anvi'o profile database](anvio/PROFILE.db).
 In addition, I've prepared an [Anvi'o contigs database](anvio/P_atlantis_metagenome.db.gz), where I've also called single-copy genes and taxonomy.
 You can find the steps to prepare these files here (but don't run them, they are time and memory intensive!).

+Retrieve files
 ```
-#Retrieve files
+Retrieve files
 wget ftp://ftp.sra.ebi.ac.uk/vol1/fastq/ERR976/006/ERR9765196/ERR9765196_1.fastq.gz
 wget ftp://ftp.sra.ebi.ac.uk/vol1/fastq/ERR976/006/ERR9765196/ERR9765196_2.fastq.gz